Contact your own helpdesk

 The service provider shall give the contact details of the recipients of fault notifications when taking the system into use and maintain the contact details in Kanta Extranet.

-Fault that prevents the use of the Prescription Centre
+Fault that prevents the use of the Prescription Centre in the healthcare services

 Fault that prevents the use of the Patient Data Repository or the client data archive for social welfare services

-Instructions for citizens in fault situations
+Action to be taken by citizens in fault situations

 Find out about instructions for citizens in fault situations.